ecupaio/personal-site/_drafts/upgrade-your-wordpress-site-with-jekyll.md

 ![Wordpress database error as a result of a plugin error](/images/wp-err.jpg)

 The great thing about Jekyll is that it doesn't need updates or plugins to function.
-It's static which means that all your pages are made server side and un-hackable.
-No plugins are necessary as I will code the site bespoke to your exact specifications instead of relying on someone else's code that they might forget about.
+It's static which means that all your pages are made server side and secure from hackers.
+No plugins or security updates are necessary as I will code the site bespoke to your exact specifications instead of relying on someone else's code that they might forget about.

 ## Wordpress is slow